nettemarie/Projects/Meme-Generator/README.md

 # Meme-Generator

 An early assessment of HTML, CSS, and Javascript.
-This project also involved using DOM manipulation to append and remove images from the screen.
+This project also involved using DOM manipulation to append and remove images from the page.

 # #Requirements: